Platonism: Philosophy

 Platonist ethics is based on the Form of the Good.
-Virtue is knowledge, the recognition of the supreme form of the good.
-And, since in this cognition, the three parts of the soul, which are reason, spirit, and appetite, all have their share, we get the three virtues, Wisdom, Courage, and Moderation.
+Virtue is knowledge, the recognition of the supreme Form of the Good; and, since in this cognition the three parts of the soul—reason, spirit, and appetite—all have their share, we get the three virtues: Wisdom, Courage, and Moderation.
 The bond which unites the other virtues is the virtue of Justice, by which each part of the soul is confined to the performance of its proper function.

 Platonism had a profound effect on Western thought.
 In many interpretations of the Timaeus Platonism, like Aristotelianism, poses an eternal universe, as opposed to the nearby Judaic tradition that the universe had been created in historical time, with its continuous history recorded.
 Unlike Aristotelianism, Platonism describes idea as prior to matter and identifies the person with the soul.
 Many Platonic notions secured a permanent place in Christianity.

 At the heart of Plato's philosophy is the theory of the soul.
 Francis Cornford described the twin pillars of Platonism as being the theory of the Forms, on the one hand, and, on the other hand, the doctrine of the immortality of the soul.